patrikx3/redis-ui/README.md

 ## Features

+* There is a new feature in the settings/tree setting, which limits the received keys, the minimum is 100, the maximum is 100k, so there is no more crash, because of that
 * To make more responsive the GUI, start with search in a key set, instead of loading every keys...
 * Since `v2020.4.189`, the tree can handle bigger key count, as of now, we are using deferred rendering for the tree - only rendering what is in the viewport, so it should be much faster versus rendering everything at once
 * Please, check out your Redis use case, if this program can cover your requirements